inspectIT/boomerang-opentelemetry-plugin/README.md

 Currently implemented features:

-* Automatic instrumentation of the asynchronous XMLHttpRequest API and Fetch API, including B3 header propagation.
+* Automatic instrumentation of the asynchronous XMLHttpRequest API and Fetch API, including W3C header propagation.
 [More details ↗](https://www.npmjs.com/package/@opentelemetry/instrumentation-xml-http-request)
 * Automatic tracing of the initial page load including resource timings.
 * Automatic instrumentation of user interactions.
 * Automatic local context propagation using _Zone Context Manager_.
 [More details ↗](https://www.npmjs.com/package/@opentelemetry/context-zone)
 * Exporting collected spans to an OpenTelemetry collector.
 * Providing access to the OpenTelemetry Tracing-API for manual instrumentation.
-* Tracing of the whole transaction with the document load span as root span
+* Tracing of the whole transaction from page load to unload

 ### OpenTelemetry Plugins